The Hate U Give by Angie Thomas is an intuitive and breathtaking novel.

 Overall, I strongly feel The Hate U Give is an amazing educational tool and should be taught in schools.
 Angie Thomas’ writing is also very entertaining and easily draws the reader in….I binged it in one day 🙂 it was just too good to put down.

-Friendly reminder: If you have a friend, boyfriend, colleague, or acquaintance who is black, it is not their job to educate you on the black experience if you are not black.
+Friendly reminder: If you have a friend, partner, colleague, or acquaintance who is black, it is not their job to educate you on the black experience if you are not black.
 There are black individuals who are creating tools like The Hate U Give by Angie Thomas that anyone can access to learn about the black experience.
 Educate yourself.
-Read books, watch movies, observe art, listen to podcasts and music, attend panels, and more all while uplifting black writers, artists, and intellectuals.
+Read books, watch movies, observe art, listen to podcasts and music, attend panels, and more, all while uplifting black writers, artists, and intellectuals.

 Keep amplifying melanated voices.